The Official Website of The Pennsylvania Interscholastic Athletic Association - District IV

 • If your doubles players are to be different from those sent in on your original seeding form, new names must be submitted by the start of the doubles seeding meeting.
 If the correct names are not available, the team will not be allowed to participate.
 This is being done to be fair to everyone in the seeding process.

-• There will be a coaches' committee to settle any disputes and/or make any rules interpretations.
+• The District chairman will settle any disputes and/or make any rules interpretations.

 • We will play to the semi-finals on the first day.